openapi-processor/openapi-processor-gradle/README.md

             //
             targetDir "$projectDir/build/openapi"

-            //// generatr-spring specific options
+            //// openapi-processor-spring specific options

             // file name of the mapping yaml configuration file.
 Note that the yaml file name must end
             // with either {@code .yaml} or {@code .yml}.
             //
-            mapping "$projectDir/openapi-generatr-spring.yaml"
+            mapping "${projectDir}/src/api/mapping.yaml"

             // show warnings from the open api parser. showWarnings true
         }

-        // applying the rule described above the task to run this one is "generateJson".
+        // applying the rule described above the task to run this one is "processJson".
         //
         json {
-            // the json generatr dependency (mandatory)
+            // the openapi-processor-json dependency (mandatory)
             //
-            generatr 'com.github.hauner.openapi:openapi-generatr-json:1.0.0.M2'
+            processor 'com.github.hauner.openapi:openapi-processor-json:1.0.0.Mx'

             // the destination folder for the json file. (mandatory) targetDir "$buildDir/json"